 Once in the train you can sit back, relax and enjoy the ride and the views.
 You will be pretty much left to yourself throughout.
 Soft Sleeper beds are comfortable, warm and have everything you need so you will be treated like a king or queen.
 If you need some food, you can buy it from the dining car or the carts the staff will push through the corridors throughout the journey.
 Bringing instant noodles, tea bags and a cup is useful as unlimited hot water is provided and you have your own kettle in the train car to keep it.

-9 days in Tibet, Day 2 – Sunday: Arrival in Lhasa
+Day 2 – Sunday: Arrival in Lhasa

 Potala Palace at night – a sight to behold